dwightjack/yuzu/docs/packages/yuzu/README.md

 ### Lifecycle Methods

 - `init` Initializes the component with state
-- `mount` Mounts a component instance onto a DOM element and initializes it
+- `mount` Mounts a component instance onto a DOM element and initializes it (_not available for detached components_)
 - `destroy` (_async_) Un-mounts a component and its children

 ### State Management